-1. Advise on your preferred method of record keeping as well as the actual data you would like to mine from the experience of students interfacing with the project.
+- Advise on your preferred method of record keeping, as well as the actual data you would like to mine from the experience of students interfacing with the project.

-4. Explain how you are going to deal with any possible errors during testing.
-What will be your reaction when after presenting activities to students things do not go as planned?
+- Explain how you are going to deal with any possible errors during testing.
+What will your response be if, after presenting activities to students, things do not go as planned?

-5. Did you prepare a back-up tool at the event of initial failure of the project?
-When technical and other problems arise do you have ‘backup’ strategy?
+- Did you prepare a back-up tool in the event of initial failure of the project?
+When technical and other problems arise do you have a back-up strategy?

-7. When the student group gets the material can they work independently or is constant guidance required?
+- When the student group gets the material can they work independently, or is constant guidance required?

 The last stage of the ADDIE method is Evaluation.
-This is the part where the project is being subjected to meticulous final testing of the what, how, why, when of the things accomplished (or were not accomplished) of the entire project.
+This is the stage in which the project is being subjected to meticulous final testing regarding the what, how, why, when of the things that were accomplished (or not accomplished) of the entire project.
 This phase can be broken down into two parts: Formative and Summative.
-The initial evaluation actually happens during development stage.
-This “Formative” phase happens while students and IDs are conducting the study while the “Summative” portion of it occurs at the end of the program.
-The evaluation stage main goal is to determine if the goals have been met and know what will be required moving forward in order to further the efficiency and success rate of the project.
+The initial evaluation actually happens during the development stage.
+The Formative phase happens while students and IDs are conducting the study, while the Summative portion occurs at the end of the program.
+The main goal of the evaluation stage is to determine if the goals have been met, and to establish what will be required moving forward in order to further the efficiency and success rate of the project.

-Every stage of ADDIE process involves formative evaluation.
-This is multidimensional and an essential component of ADDIE process.
-It assumes the form of formative evaluation in the development phase.
+Every stage of the ADDIE process involves formative evaluation.
+This is a multidimensional—and essential—component of the ADDIE process.
 Evaluation is done throughout the implementation phase with the aid of the instructor and the students.
 After implementation of a course or program is over, a summative evaluation is done for instructional improvement.
-The designer throughout the evaluation phase should ascertain if the problem relevant to the training program is solved and whether the desired objectives are met.
+Throughout the evaluation phase the designer should ascertain whether problems relevant to the training program are solved, and whether the desired objectives are met.

-While often overlooked due to time constraints and monetary reasons, it is an essential step of the whole ADDIE method as it aims to answer the below questions:
+While often overlooked due to time constraints and monetary reasons, Evaluation is an essential step of the whole ADDIE method as it aims to answer the following questions:

-1. Determine the categories at which the effectiveness of the project can be established (improved learning, better motivation etc.,).
-On what factors or criteria will the effectiveness of project be determined?
+- Determine the categories that will be established to evaluate the effectiveness of the project (i.e. improved learning, increased motivation etc.) On what factors or criteria will the effectiveness of project be determined?

-2. Determine the way you will implement data collection as well as the timing at which it will be effectively made.
+- Determine the way you will implement data collection, as well as the timing at which it will be effectively made.
 When will the data related to the project’s overall effectiveness be collected and how?

-3. Determine a system for analyzing participant feedback
+- Determine a system for analyzing participant feedback.

-4. Determine the method at which you will need to change some parts of the project prior to full release if needed be.
+- Determine the method to be used if some parts of the project need to be changed prior to full release.
 On what basis will you arrive at a decision to revise certain aspects of the project before its full implementation?

-5. Determine the method at which reliability and content validity can be observed.
+- Determine the method by which reliability and content validity can be observed.

-6. Determine the method at which you will know if instructions are clear.
+- Determine the method by which you will know if instructions are clear.
 How is the clarity of instructions assessed?

-7. Determine the method at which you can analyze and grade the response of the participants on the project
+- Determine the method by which you can analyze and grade the response of the participants on the project.